-- 1- Adaptor cap
+- 1 adaptor cap

-- 2- Collimation lens
+- 2 collimation lens

-- 3- Laser
+- 3 IR semiconductor laser

-- 4- Focusing lens
+- 4 focusing lens

-- 5- Thread to fix the fibre
+- 5 thread to fix the fibre

-Figure 1 - Cross-section of the laser and adaptor
+Figure 1 - Cross-section of the IR semiconductor laser and adaptor

-3 Performance guidelines
+5 Performance guidelines

 Adaptors can be designed for single mode (SM) fibres or multi-mode (MM) fibres.
 The main difference is the focal spot size on the facet of the attached fibre, which depends on the optical properties of the laser beam and the focusing lens.
-A general rule for the spot size cannot be given because of the large variety of possible laser and lens combinations.
+A general rule for the spot size cannot be given because of the large variety of possible IR semiconductor laser and lens combinations.
 Normally it is possible to perfectly adapt the system to a selected fibre type and diameter.

-The adaptor is not limited to the MIR lasers and can be used for other types of semiconductor lasers.
+The adaptor is not limited to the IR semiconductor lasers and can be used for other types of semiconductor lasers.

-The power loss of the MIR laser after coupling using the adaptor is around 50%, due to reflection and transmission losses of the additional lens.
+The power loss of the IR semiconductor laser after coupling using the adaptor is around 50%, due to reflection and transmission losses of the additional lens.
 This can be minimized by the use of a properly selected lens material in combination with a dedicated anti-reflection coating on its surface.

 This loss is higher in comparison with the coupling through parabolic mirror, but in turn, the assembly is much more robust against mechanical vibrations and much easier to handle.
-Depending on the wavelength of the laser, a suitable fibre material should be used to get the lowest possible power loss.
+Depending on the wavelength of the IR semiconductor laser, a suitable fibre material should be used to get the lowest possible power loss.
 Furthermore, the laser power should be calculated high enough to compensate for the total loss.

-4 Design requirements and guidelines
+6 Design requirements and guidelines

-4.1 Cap
+6.1 Cap